vieirads/100DaysOfCode/log.md

 **Thoughts:** This package has it's own language, which looks like a CSS.
 You can separate all the GUI in a `.kv` file and all the logic of the app within the `.py` file.

 **Link to work:** no link for this part.

+### Day 74: September 10, 2020

+**Today's Progress:** Studied a bit more of Kivy and started to make a simple calculator.

+**Thoughts:** I did a quick design with simples buttons and now I have to write the logic.

+**Link to work:** no link for this part.